FOSH-following-demand/thermostatic-water-bath/dev_plan.md

 # Development plan

-Use this file to store your plan for the program.
-What are you going to do, in which order?

 | Week        | Activities           | Who           |
 | ----------- | -------------------- | ------------- |
 | 1           |                      |               |